buttonwoodcx/doc-bcx-aurelia-dnd/src/tutorial/overview.md

 # bcx-aurelia-dnd

-A generic drag-and-drop lib for [Aurelia](https://aurelia.io), works on both desktop and mobile, provides APIs fit in MVC/MVVM natively.
-The design is similar to [React DnD](http://react-dnd.github.io/react-dnd/).
+> A generic drag-and-drop lib for [Aurelia](https://aurelia.io), works on both desktop and mobile, provides APIs fit in MVC/MVVM natively.
+The design is similar to [`react-dnd`](http://react-dnd.github.io/react-dnd/).

+If you only want something using DnD to reorder a list, [`bcx-aurelia-reorderable-repeat`](#/reorderable-repeat) is a deadly simple Aurelia plugin based on bcx-aurelia-dnd.

 If you want to play with the source code of included examples.